bmedicke/REED/radare2/readme.md

 You can simply run `px512@0x0` which allows you to get the result and not change your current position.

+---

+A postfix worth mentioning is `j` that formats output as **JSON**.
+`i` produces information for the currently open file, such as the binary format.
+Using `ij` you get the same information as JSON array.

+By appending a format modifier you can even pretty print it: `ij~{}`.

 ## common commands

 These should get you started.